December 4, 2013

 ‘Have Yourself a Merry Little Christmas,’ from Sinatra’s 1948 sessions with Alex Stordahl, doing the song as Hugh Martin wrote it for Judy Garland in the 1944 film, Meet Me in St. Louis.

-‘Have Yourself a Merry Little Christmas,’ the second of three versions Sinatra recorded, this one with producer Gordon Jenkins for his 1957 A Jolly Christmas album.
-Before recording, Sinatra called songwriter Hugh Martin and asked him to lighten up the ‘we’ll muddle through somehow’ lyric to be more appropriate for an upbeat album.
-Martin responded with “hang a shining star upon the highest bough.”
+Frank Sinatra, ‘Have Yourself a Merry Little Christmas,’ from the Gordon Jenkins arranged and conducted 1957 album, A Jolly Christmas with Frank Sinatra (reissued in 1965 with a new cover and new title: The Sinatra Christmas Album).
+Prior to recording, Sinatra called songwriter Hugh Martin and asked him to lighten up the ‘we’ll muddle through somehow’ lyric to be more appropriate for an upbeat album.
+Martin responded with ‘hang a shining star upon the highest bough.’

 Capitol & Jenkins: Shadows Amidst the Light